spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/email-as-a-cms-block-overview.md

 * *Text email template with header and footer*
 * *Empty email template*

-See [Creating an Email CMS Block](/docs/scos/user/back-office-user-guides/{{page.version}}/content/blocks/managing-content-of-emails-via-cms-blocks.html#creating-an-email-cms-block) to learn how a Back Office User applies a CMS Block email template.
+To learn how a Back Office User applies a CMS Block email template, see [Creating an Email CMS Block](/docs/scos/user/back-office-user-guides/{{page.version}}/content/blocks/managing-content-of-emails-via-cms-blocks.html#creating-an-email-cms-block).

 A Developer can create more CMS Block email templates.